Business operator tax guide – Everything you need to know about tax in small businesses

 Preliminary tax guide

 Preliminary tax is the foundation for how companies pay tax in Sweden.
 It consists of income tax (i.e. municipal tax and if applicable state tax) and social security contributions (self-employed contributions/special salary tax on pension premiums).
-The tax is based on the business operator’s own estimate of the expected earnings and is paid in monthly (the same year that the income arises).
+The tax is based on the business operator’s own estimate of the expected earnings and is paid monthly (the same year that the income arises).
 The sum to be paid in every month is calculated by the Swedish Tax Agency based on a preliminary income tax return.
-It can be sent in in paper format (SKV 4313 for legal entities and SKV 4314 for natural persons) or through the e-service.
+It can be sent in paper format (SKV 4313 for legal entities and SKV 4314 for natural persons) or through the e-service.

 If the company is not expected to make a profit in the starting phase, SEK 0 is stated as the profit and no preliminary tax is charged.
-The situation can change during the year and the company may thereby have paid too much or too little preliminary tax; in such a case, a new preliminary income tax return should be sent in.
+The situation can change during the year and the company may thereby have paid too much or too little preliminary tax.
+In such a case, a new preliminary income tax return should be sent in.
 This can be done several times during the year.

 How to pay the tax